maialenz/WetPaws/README.md

     - It'll include a link to the three other pages in the site.
 The link will increase on size when hovered over it.
     - in smaller screens the navbar will change to a clickable burger with collapsed menu with nav-links to the other pages
     - Change of color and size on the links when hovered over the buttons
+    - Sticky navbar on mobile and desktop to easily access the rest of the pages without the need of scrolling up.

 - **Body:** will differ depend on the page

   - Home page (About Us):
     - A section with information about the company's owners and a meeting point for those who want to meet the owner personally.
     - A picture of the owner's dog to familiarize with them.